 The Library preserves and provides access to a rich, diverse and enduring source of knowledge to inform, inspire and engage you in your intellectual and creative endeavors.
 Whether you are new to the Library of Congress or an experienced researcher, we have a world-class staff ready to assist you online and in person.

-Students have access to the printer and copier in the library.
+Students have access to the printers in the library for school assignments.

-- Students should bring Chromebooks when they come to retrieve their print jobs in case of failures or editing needs arise.
+Students should bring Chromebooks when coming to pick up their print jobs in case failures occur or editing needs arise.

-- WEBSITES and PICTURES must be copied and pasted into a document before sending.
-(Word Art for Ms. Huggins: Right Click and Share.)
+WEBSITES and PICTURES must be copied and pasted into a document before sending.